08anask/08anask/README.md

 - 👋 Hi, I’m @08anask
 - 👀 I’m a Data Science, Machine Learning and Data Engineer Enthusiast
-- 🌱 I’m currently learning Big Data
+- 🌱 I’m currently learning about Big Data as its various forms.

 <!---
 08anask/08anask is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.